From symmetry to asymmetry: The two sides of life

-Category: Environment Hits: 0Researchers used innovative imaging techniques to demonstrate symmetric collective alignment of nuclei in the muscle cells of the anterior midgut of the Drosophila embryo.
+Category: Environment Hits: 5Researchers used innovative imaging techniques to demonstrate symmetric collective alignment of nuclei in the muscle cells of the anterior midgut of the Drosophila embryo.
 This 'collective nuclear behavior' further influences bilateral asymmetry in the development of internal organs.
 A clear understanding of the factors that influence the shape and location of viscera will help inform future research into experimental, and eventually therapeutic, organ regeneration technology.

 Read more https://www.sciencedaily.com/releases/2021/06/210615131503.htm